aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/developer-guide/convert-pdf-to-other-file-formats/convert-pdf-document-to-doc-format/_index.md

 weight: 10
 ---

+# <ins>**Converting PDF to MS Doc and DocX**

-# **Introduction**
+## **Introduction**
 This API enables you to convert PDF document to DOC or DOCX format.
 Please check [API Reference page](https://apireference.aspose.cloud/pdf/#!/Convert/PutPdfInStorageToDoc) for the description of API's parameters.
 The **mode** parameter of the API allows you to control how a PDF document is converted into a word processing document and it can contain one of the following two values:

 - **Textbox**
   This is the Default mode.
 This mode is fast and good for maximally preserving the original look of the PDF file, but editability of the resulting document could be limited.
 Every visually grouped block of text in the original PDF file is converted into a textbook in the resulting document.
 This achieves a maximal resemblance of the output document to the original PDF file.
 The output document will look good but it will consist entirely of textboxes and it could make further editing of the document in Microsoft Word quite hard.